rhagarty/techxchange-shared-cache-lab/README.md

 	3e4994b07276  tomcat_semeru.prepop_scc  0.84%   35.94MB / 2.047GB  1.76%       0B / 0B     8.192kB / 0B  35        719.773ms   5.87%
 	```

-	And if we look at the start time:
+	Hit `control-c` to stop the server that you just started.
+Once you stop the server, we can check the start time using the `startTime.awk` script:
 	```bash
 	./startTime.awk log.prepop.cpu1
 	```